Table of Contents

 It doesn’t go well at first.
 He is clumsy, he doesn’t know how to sing, and the people are hostile toward his intentions.
 But there’s this little girl that supports Frankie and takes up the melody.

-In the end, teh whole village is singing, Frankie tears up, and we’re seeing the holiday ads magic performed by Apple.
+In the end, teh whole village is singing, Frankie tears up, and we’re seeing the best holiday ads magic performed by Apple.

 2. Christmas with love from Mrs. Claus – M&S – 2016

-Why: beautifully shot and fantastically acted, this Christmas advert from British brand Marks & Spencer continues the tradition of annual holiday ads and does it with a bang.
+Why: beautifully shot and fantastically acted, this Christmas advert from British brand Marks & Spencer continues the tradition of the best holiday ads and does it with a bang.
 Santa Claus appears at the beginning and the end, but it’s all about Mrs. Claus, the bold and elegant woman played by Janet McTeer.
 You will have the feeling of watching a whole movie here, it’s brilliantly done and directed by Tom Hooper aka the visionary who managed to give us both awesome The King’s Speech and questionable Cats.

 We’re following Mrs. Claus’s quest to save Christmas for a boy who wants to gift his sister a pair of sneakers.
 He writes her a letter, and she boards an R-Dolf helicopter and hurries to help the little fellow because that’s what the holiday spirit is all about.